cyber-robot1/Embedded-Systems-Diploma/Sheets/Sheet 1/1/README.md

-Write a program to take 2 numbers from user and calculate sum of all numbers between them.
+Write a C program to take 2 numbers from user and calculate sum of all numbers between them.